SensorsINI/v2e/README.md

 --output_dir [path to store the output videos]
 ```

-The code needs to be modified accordingly if the input video is from other dataset.
+The code needs to be modified accordingly if the input video is from a different dataset.

 ## Technical Details ##